kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/discovered_upstream/discovered-upstream-configuration.md

       state: 1
 {{< /highlight >}}

-As you can see, the configuration set the `spec.initialStreamWindowSize` to `2048` on the discovered upstream!
+As you can see, the configuration set `spec.initialStreamWindowSize` to `2048` on the discovered upstream!